RamaFararjeh/Git-Practice-Rama-Fararjeh/README.md

 -----------------------------

-## Part 2: Task Summary
+## Task Summary

-This repository contains my answers and files for the Git & GitHub assignment.
+This project was completed as part of a Git & GitHub practical assignment.
+It includes:
-I created a Python file that prints "Hello GitHub!", worked with branches, and practiced pull requests.
+- A Python script that prints "Hello GitHub!"
-I also added an inf
+- A new branch with my personal info (info.txt)
+- Clear commits and a pull request